paluh/purescript-jaws/README.md

   * this library is not particularly tide to http validation

- I've simple reporter which validates and prints the results - it is not really important (check `tests/Main.purs`).
+ I've written simple reporter which validates and prints the results - it is not really important (check `tests/Main.purs`) in this context.
  Let's validate:

   ```purescript
     validatePassword v = do